Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Introduction

 To estimate treatment effects, researchers often use panels of groups (e.g. counties, regions), and estimate two-way fixed effect (TWFE) regressions, namely regressions of the outcome variable on group and time fixed effects and the treatment. \cite{dechaisemartin2020two} have found that almost 20\% of empirical papers published by the American Economic Review (AER) from 2010 to 2012 estimate such regressions.

-\cite{dechaisemartin2020two} show that with one treatment in the regression, under a parallel trends assumption TWFE regressions identify a weighted sum of the treatment effects of treated $(g,t)$ cells, with weights that may be negative and sum to one.
+Under a parallel trends assumption, TWFE regressions with one treatment identify a weighted sum of the treatment effects of treated $(g,t)$ cells, with weights that may be negative and sum to one \citep[see][]{dechaisemartin2020two,borusyak2016}.
 Because of the negative weights, the treatment coefficient in such regressions is not robust to heterogeneous treatment effects across groups and time periods: it may be, say, negative, even if the treatment effect is strictly positive in every $(g,t)$ cell.

-However, in 18\% of the TWFE papers in the 2010-2012 AER survey in \cite{dechaisemartin2020two}, the TWFE regression has several treatment variables.
+However, in 18\% of the TWFE papers published in the AER from 2010 to 2012, the TWFE regression has several treatment variables.
 By including several treatments, researchers hope to estimate the effect of each treatment holding the other treatments constant.
 For instance, when studying the effect of marijuana laws, as in \cite{meinhofer2021marijuana}, one may want to separate the effect of medical and recreational laws.
 To do so, one may estimate a regression of the outcome of interest in state $g$ and year $t$ on state fixed effects, year fixed effects, an indicator for whether state $g$ has a medical law in year $t$, and an indicator for whether state $g$ has a recreational law in year $t$.
-In this example, the two treatments are binary, they can switch on but never switch off, a situation referred to as a staggered adoption design, and the second treatment always comes after the first.
-TWFE regressions have also been used in more complicated designs.
-For instance, \cite{hotz2011impact} run TWFE regressions of measures of daycare quality in state $g$ and year $t$ on two daycare regulations in state $g$ and year $t$: the minimum number of years of schooling required to be a daycare director and the minimum staff-child ratio.
-Both treatments are non-binary, and they can both increase and decrease over time.